Mesonotum, metanotum & tergite I

 Abdominal tergites VI–X

 Females without wings or ocelli.
 Body brown to dark brown, legs and antennal segments III–IV paler.
+Antennae 8-segmented; sense cone simple on segments III & IV.
 Head, thorax, and at least anterior abdominal tergites strongly reticulate; with no long setae except on tergite IX.
-Antennae 8-segmented; segments III–IV with sensoria simple.
 Mesonotum, metanotum and abdominal segment I all strongly transverse.
 Abdominal tergites V–VII with median transverse row of about 10 setae; tergite VIII with no posteromarginal comb; tergite X with complete longitudinal division.
 Sternites with median transverse row of about 8 small discal setae.